Planet 51: Plot

-On Planet 51, green extraterrestrials live peacefully in a society reminiscent of the United States during the 1950s, although the planet's and their nature provide notable differences from Earth and, notably, ignorance about astronomy leads to believing that the whole Universe extends for almost 500 miles.
+On Planet 51, green extraterrestrials live peacefully in a society reminiscent of the United States during the 1950s, although the planet has notable differences from Earth and its inhabitants have glaring ignorance about astronomy, believing that the whole universe extends for only about 500 miles and has around 1,000 stars in it.

 One day, a mysterious spacecraft lands in the city of Glipforg.
-NASA astronaut Charles "Chuck" Baker emerges from it and is shocked to find the planet inhabited.
-Panicked, Chuck escapes to the town's planetarium, where he meets teenage alien Lem, who works there part-time.
-Chuck convinces Lem to help return him to his spacecraft before command module Odyssey in Planet 51's orbit departs for Earth in three days and leaves him stranded.
+NASA astronaut Captain Charles T. "Chuck" Baker emerges from it, shocked to find the planet inhabited.
+Panicked, Chuck escapes to the town's planetarium, where he meets a teenage alien named Lem, who works there part-time.
+Chuck convinces Lem to help return him to his spacecraft before the command module Odyssey, orbiting Planet 51, departs for Earth in three days and leaves him stranded.
 Planet 51's army, led by the paranoid General Grawl, arrives to inspect and deduces that the astronaut is an alien invader bent on turning the planet's population into zombies, similar to how invaders are depicted in media, and a manhunt ensues.

 Lem enlists the help of his best friend Skiff, an eccentric science fiction aficionado with conspiracy theories about the so-called "Base 9" (Planet 51's equivalent of Area 51), to hide Chuck away from the army.
 During his efforts to conceal Chuck, Lem inadvertently upsets his neighbor and crush Neera, who believes the alien is friendly, and is also fired from his job when his boss discovers Chuck.
 In Lem's room, Chuck reunites with a dog-like NASA probe called Rover, which freed itself from the army's base after tracking Chuck with a GPS and headed for the city and which befriends a small, domesticated Xenomorph.
 After the army searches Lem's home for traces of the alien, Lem and Skiff move Chuck to a comic book store Skiff works at, where the news station manages to capture Chuck acting out references to Earth's pop culture, which is misinterpreted as alien threats.
-After escaping the store from the invading army, Grawl has Chuck's spacecraft moved to a secret location.
-Chuck is later captured by Grawl's forces during a festive movie premiere in town, and is slated to have his brain removed by alien scientist Professor Kipple.
+After escaping the store from the invading army, Grawl has Chuck's spacecraft moved to a secret location to be dismantled and studied.
+Chuck is later captured by Grawl's forces during a festive movie premiere in town and is slated to have his brain removed by alien scientist Professor Kipple.
 When Lem defends Chuck, Kipple deems him a zombie minion.
 Resigned to his fate, Chuck pretends to release Lem from his "mind control" and is taken away with Rover to Base 9.